This page contains documents related to the organization itself: its Bylaws and its Charter.

 A. Authority.
 The business, property, and affairs of the Corporation shall be managed and controlled by its Board of Directors, and such Board may exercise all powers of the Corporation and do such lawful acts and things as are permitted by statute, by the Charter, or by these Bylaws.
 The Board of Directors has the power to delegate any of the powers of the Board to any committee, officer, or agent.

 B. Number and Qualifications.
-The affairs and business of the Corporation will be managed by its Board of Directors, not to exceed twenty-two (22) in number, who shall be nominated and elected as follows:
+The affairs and business of the Corporation will be managed by its Board of Directors, comprising 22 members who shall be nominated and elected as follows:

-1. Seven (7) Directors will consist of the following officers: President, First Vice President, Second Vice President, Secretary, Treasurer, Communications Director, and Immediate Past President.
+- Seven (7) Directors will consist of the following officers: President, First Vice President, Second Vice President, Secretary, Treasurer, Communications Director, and Immediate Past President (who shall serve ex officio and shall be counted as one of the 22 members).
 The same person may, if willing and qualified, serve as Secretary and as Treasurer.
 These officers shall also serve as the Executive Committee of the Board and be responsible for performing certain administrative duties for the Board.